 - 3.1.
 Prerequisites: SPED 331 Early Childhood Education for Children with Disabilities and IECE 320 Introduction to Early Childhood Assessment; or instructor permission - 3.2.
 Corequisites: none - 4.
 Rationale for the revision of prerequisites/corequisites/special requirements: Removing current prerequisites and corequisities and adding SPED 331 and IECE 320 as prerequisites allows for flexibility for the student and advisor when planning for completion of IECE degree. - 5.
 Effect on completion of major/minor sequence: not applicable - 6.
-Proposed term for implementation: Winter 2018
+Proposed term for implementation: Winter 2018 - 7.
+Dates of prior committee approvals:

 Department/Unit: School of Teacher Education 12-7-16

 College Curriculum Committee 2.7.17

 Professional Education Council 3.8.17

-Undergraduate Curriculum Committee 03/23/2017
+Undergraduate Curriculum Committee

 University Senate

-Ogden College of Science and Engineering Department of Biology Proposal to Reactivate a Suspended Program (Information)
+Ogden College of Science and Engineering Department of Biology Proposal to Reactivate a Suspended Course (Consent Item)